hapijs/catbox/README.md

             - `host` - the Redis server hostname.
 Defaults to `'127.0.0.1'`.
             - `port` - the Redis server port.
 Defaults to `6379`.
             - `password` - the Redis authentication password when required.
+            - `client` - the existing Redis client object you normally get from redis.createClient()
         - Riak:
             - `host` - the Riak server hostname.
 Defaults to `127.0.0.1`.
             - `port` - the Riak PBC port.
 Defaults to `8087`.